Wartynas/SECCOnD/README.md

 # SECCOnD
-Code for my thesis 'Development of Stability-Enhanced Consensus COmmmunity Detection (SECCOnD) Algorithm'
+Code for my thesis 'Development of Stability-Enhanced Consensus COmmmunity Detection (SECCOnD) Algorithm'.

+Data can be provided upon request.